-- ► Task 1: Prepare the Lab Environment - Ensure that the MSL-TMG1, 20765A-MIA-DC, and 20765A-MIA-SQL virtual machines are running, and then log on to 20765A-MIA-SQL as ADVENTUREWORKS\Student with the password Pa\$\$w0rd. - 2.
+- ► Task 1: Prepare the Lab Environment - 1.
+Ensure that the MSL-TMG1, 20765B-MIA-DC, and 20765B-MIA-SQL virtual machines are running, and then log on to 20765B-MIA-SQL as ADVENTUREWORKS\Student with the password Pa\$\$w0rd. - 2.
 In the D:\Labfiles\Lab02\Starter folder, right-click Setup.cmd, and then click Run as administrator. - 3.
-In the User Account Control dialog box, click Yes, and then wait for the script to finish. - ► Task 2: View Hardware and Software Requirements - 1.
-In the X:\ folder, run setup.exe.
-In the User Account Control dialog box, click Yes. - 2.
-In the SQL Server Installation Center, on the Planning page, click Hardware and Software Requirements. - 3.
+In the User Account Control dialog box, click Yes, and then wait for the script to finish.

+▶ Task 2: View Hardware and Software Requirements

+- 1. In the X:\ folder, double-click setup.exe. - 2.
+In the User Account Control dialog box, click Yes. - 3.
+In the SQL Server Installation Center, on the Planning page, click Hardware and Software Requirements. - 4.
 In Internet Explorer, note that the documentation provides detailed information about hardware and software requirements for SQL Server 2016.
 Close Internet Explorer.